- + Key points: Country of birth

 - + Interventions: Country of birth

-Local Health Networks-based and statewide multicultural health services in NSW improve access to health care for non-English speaking patients and foster more appropriate health care.
+Local Health District-based and statewide multicultural health services in NSW improve access to health care for non-English speaking patients and foster more appropriate health care.